Your Details

-Loose Gemstones - From the Mine to the MarketHow do loose gemstones get from the mine to the international gems and jewelry market?
+Loose Gemstones - From the Mine to the MarketHow do loose gemstones get from the mine to the international gems and Jewelry market?
 Are there a few big buyers who get first choice of the best stones, leaving the second rate stuff for the rest of us?
-If you went directly to the mine could you get the best deal on loose rubies or sapphires? ![]() Lemon Quartz from an African Gem Mine
+If you went directly to the mine could you get the best deal on loose rubies or loose sapphires? ![]() Lemon Quartz from an African Gem Mine

 We are asked these sorts of questions on a regular basis.
 The supply chain for loose colored gemstones is a mystery to many, including many gem dealers who don't buy or sell rough gemstones.
 By the time colored gems arrive in America or Europe they may have passed through dozens of hands since being mined, and each pair of hands that touches the gems adds another 20-50% to the final selling price.
 The prices would be absolutely amazing, if only the middlemen could be cut out.
 This would mean no more rip-off prices when shopping for loose gemstones!
 Gemstone Supply ChainOne reason why the supply chain for colored gems is a bit of a mystery is that colored stones, unlike diamonds, are mostly mined by independent, small-scale miners, working in remote locations in far away places such as Sri Lanka, Madagascar, Tanzania, Kenya, Pakistan, Burma, Afghanistan, Columbia and Bolivia.
 Mining is usually carried out with picks and shovels, and only rarely with heavy equipment.
 In Sri Lanka, for example, there are more than 5,000 registered colored gemstone mining locations on the island.
 The majority of these pits measure no more than three by three meters, with a maximum depth of 25 meters.
 Colored gemstone mining is so labor-intensive that over 500,000 people in Madagascar are estimated to be involved in the gemstone sector, despite the fact that Madagascar only became an important gemstone source in the 1990s. ![]() Pink Tourmaline Crystals